robbiemcmullense/se-web-ui/src-core/readme.md

 - In the search config, enter `security.fileuri.strict_origin_policy`
 - Change the value to `false`

-**PS:** This action will set you firefox browser to insecure mode.
+**PS:** This action will set your Firefox browser to insecure mode.
 Make sure you only use firefox for developement and only on trusted sources.
 Put the security back the config to `true` otherwise.